MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 map.Pins.Add(pin);
 ```

- `PinType` can be set to one of the following values, which may affect the way the pin in rendered (depending on the platform):
+ `PinType` can be set to one of the following values, which may affect the way the pin is rendered (depending on the platform):

 -  Generic
 -  Place